MattMS/Blender_notes/mesh tools/README.md

 ## Deform vertices

+In "3D View" Area, select a model.

-Select a model, then switch to "Edit Mode" with `Tab`.
+Switch to "Edit Mode" with `Tab`.

 Press `t` to open the tools panel.